kalavai-net/kalavai-client/docs/docs/index.md

 # Welcome to Kalavai

 > Kalavai is an **open source** platform that turns **any device** into a self-hosted AI platform.

+## How Kalavai can help you

-We help you aggregate resources from multiple machines: home desktops, gaming laptops, work computers, cloud VMs...
-When you need to **go beyond**, Kalavai **facilitates matchmaking** of resources so anyone in our community can tap into a larger pool of devices by **inspiring others to join** your cause.
+- We help you **aggregate resources from multiple machines**: home desktops, work computers, cloud VMs, raspberry pi's, Mac, etc.

-## What can you do with Kalavai

-Kalavai helps manage the complexity of bringing Large Language Models and Agentic AI into practical applications.
-With Kalavai you can easily:

-- **Deploy GenAI Models** in a single machine, or **seamlessly across multiple nodes**
-- Run a **Ray cluster** for your AI **training, fine tuning and serving** needs
+- Our platform has **ready-made templates for users to deploy common AI building blocks**: model inference (vLLM, llama.cpp, SGLang and more), automation workflows (n8n and Flowise), evaluation and monitoring tools (Langfuse), production tools (LiteLLM, OpenWebUI)
+- Support for **multimodal GenAI**: Text-only, Text-to-Speech, Speech-to-Text, Image generation, Image / Video understanding.
+- **Allocation of resources is managed automatically**.
+If your deployment requires multiple machines, we handle the workload distribution.

 ## Want to be notified of the latest features?